Stay in the loop with the most important updates

-- In most cases, the transfer of a license to legally obtained software is not permitted.
-A large number of companies that develop software that is massively used explicitly prescribe such a rule – such as Adobe, Microsoft 365 for Business, and others.
+In most cases, the transfer of a license to legally obtained software is not permitted.
+Many companies that develop software that is massively used explicitly prescribe such a rule – such as Adobe, Microsoft 365 for Business, and others.
 Most often, as a condition for transfer, you need the consent of the company that developed the particular software.
 For example, Adobe considers unauthorized sublicensing or transfer of rights to third parties, a misuse of the services provided.

 It is particularly important to pay attention to the version of the software that is used: namely, the rules of transferring the license can differ depending on the plan you purchased.
 For instance, Postman offers free and three different paid plans: Basic, Professional, and Enterprise.
 Depending on the option chosen by the user, the scope of the obtained rights differs, so it is always necessary to examine the distinctions between the available plans in order to determine whether and how much of the rights can be transferred to another (affiliated) party.